PollBA9/Brandon_Pollastri_Project1/README.md

-# CybSecElkStack
+# Brandon_Pollastri_Project1
-Cyber Security Elk Stack Project
+Project 1 for UWA, Created by Brandon Pollastri.
 README.md

-I would have liked to tar-and-gzip the /etc/ansible folder having the the week 12 ansible YML files, hosts, .cfg, and the files folder having filebeat YML files, but I didn't know how to copy the file from the docker/ansible container to the jumpbox then to my PC.

-I took screensnap shots instead.
+I had trouble keeping track of all the components needed to be added to the project, But I belive everything should accounted for.
+From the scripts, diagram and this readme.

-Here is a guide to the files in CybSecElkStack:
+Here is a list and descriptions to the files in Brandon_Pollastri_Project1:

-Ansible contains screensnapshots of the linux commands or displaying the text of configurations.
-I did copy the text of hosts and elf.cfg.
-Most files are self describing.

-Diagrams contains the data-flow/system or physical architecture diagram and screen snapshots of the Azure VMs or Network Security Group home pages.
-Week 13 CyberSecurityBootCamp HOmeWork Diagram.png has the architecture diagram.
-Other screensnap shots are self describing.

-Linux contains screen snapshots of the opening pages of the DVWA application on the load balanced web servers. kibana-home-page.png has the opening page of the kibana app on the Elk server.

-Derek Schramm
+Brandon_Pollastri_Project1\Diagram
+- Diagram_Brandon Pollastri.png

+Description: Diagram shows the layout of the Azure VMs, Security, cloud, network and more.

+Brandon_Pollastri_Project1\Ansible
+- elk-config.yml
+- MetricBeat.yml

+Description: Beat and config files of Azure.

+Brandon_Pollastri_Project1\Linux
+-
+-

+Description:

+That should cover all content of the Project 1 files.
+By Brandon Pollastri.